mne-tools/mne-python/doc/glossary.rst

         See :class:`~io.RawArray` for the class definition and :ref:`tut-raw-class` for a narrative overview.

+    RAS
+        Right-Anterior-Superior, denoting the standard way to define coordinate frames in MNE-Python:

+        R
+            +X is right, -X is left
+        A
+            +Y is anterior (front), -Y is posterior (rear) S
+            +Z is superior (top), -Z is inferior (bottom)

     ROI
     region of interest
         A spatial region where an experimental effect is expected to manifest.